-This report documents the observations and conclusions of the independent verification team tasked with conducting a Responsible Care Verification of Northwest Tank Lines Inc. The verification was undertaken on April 18 & June 18/19, 2019, and included team visits to the Langley office, a nearby contracted vehicle maintenance and tank cleaning facility and a leased vehicle parking area.
-This is the fourth verification exercise completed for Northwest Tank Lines Inc. The last verification was completed on April 02 & May 12-14, 2015
+This report documents the observations and conclusions of the independent verification team tasked with conducting a Responsible Care Verification of Northwest Tank Lines Inc. The verification was undertaken on April 22 & June 28/29, 2022, and included team visits to the Langley office, a nearby contracted vehicle maintenance facility and a leased vehicle parking area.
+This is the fifth verification exercise completed for Northwest Tank Lines Inc. The last verification was completed on April 18 & June 18/19, 2019